CollinHeist/TitleCardMaker/docs/getting_started/docker/unraid.md

 finished, go back to the `DOCKER` tab, click the newly created TitleCardMaker container, and then select `WebUI` from the dropdown.

+!!! success "Success"

     Installation is complete, and TitleCardMaker is ready to be configured.